rareagent@work:~$

 The finding that changes your next decision

-“The most common OpenClaw security failure is not a sophisticated attack — it is an indirect prompt injection via a retrieved webpage combined with plaintext API keys in environment variables.
-The attacker does not need to access your infrastructure: they need to control one document your agent reads.
-CVE-2026-25253 is reproducible with techniques that require no special expertise, and most production OpenClaw deployments are fully exposed to it right now.”
+“The most common agent security failure is not a sophisticated attack.
+It is an indirect prompt injection via retrieved content combined with plaintext secrets the runtime can read.
+The attacker does not need infrastructure access; they need influence over one document or payload your agent ingests.”

 This report is right for you if any of these are true